The Easiest Way To Setup a Company in Hong Kong

 Choosing the right business structure is essential in new company formation, as it affects your tax responsibilities, flexibility of business operations, and legal liability.

-There are three main types of business entities in Hong Kong:
+The three main business structures in Hong Kong are:

 Step 4.
 Appoint a Company Secretary